 What is a Histogram?

-Another type of data that is well-suited for a histogram is data that is skewed, or has a long tail on one side.
-A skewed distribution is one that is not symmetrical, and has a longer tail on one side than the other.
-A histogram is a useful tool for visualizing a skewed distribution, as it shows the frequency of observations within different bins, allowing you to see the shape of the distribution and the presence of any outliers.
+Another type of data that is well suited for histograms is data that is one-sided or has long tails.
+A skewed distribution is one that is not symmetrical and has longer tails on one side than the other.
+Histograms are useful tools for visualizing skewed distributions, as they show the frequency of observations in different bins and allow you to see the shape of the distribution and the presence of outliers.

 Once the bins are specified, you can count the number of observations that fall within each bin, and create a bar for each bin on the histogram.
 The height of each bar represents the frequency or number of observations within that bin.